PaloAltoNetworks/redist-check/README.md

 ```

+This will display usage examples and different argument options available for this tool:

 '-x' argument will suppress the Pop-Up Links for the KB and Instructions at the beginning.

 '-w' argument will create an HTML file of the results.
 You can specify an HTML filename of your choice if desired.

 '-o' argument will open the HTML file in your browser at completion.

-### All of these arguments are optional and not required.
+### These arguments are optional and not required.

 ## Step 4

-Below is an example of output after running this command:
+Run the following command.
+If you wish to use any of the options mentioned earlier, please add those to your command:

 ```
 python3 redist-check.py
 ```
-The results are color-coded.
-If the result is green, then no action needs to be taken.
-If the result is in yellow, then one of the actions needs to be taken.
-If the result is in red, then both actions need to be taken.

-You do not have to be superuser to run this script on your host; readonly-superuser will work.
+You'll be prompted to enter the name of the text file you created earlier and your credentials.
+Ensure you use credentials with API access rights.
+MFA credentials will not work with this tool.
+Use a common local service account; superuser rights are not necessary—readonly-superuser will work.

+Once the tool finishes running, you'll see results with different colors.
+Green indicates no action is needed, yellow means action is required based on the scenarios explained in the links on this GitRepo, and red means both actions need to be taken.

 Example:

 ![alt text](https://github.com/PaloAltoNetworks/redist-check/blob/main/output_example.png?raw=true)

+Additionally, there's a webpage in the tool you can access in the same folder.
+The file is called PANOS_Recommend.html.
+Open this file with your chosen browser, and a page will appear that you can use to check any other PAN-OS Version you may be running.
+This webpage is designed for Scenario 1 only.
 Below is a screenshot of the web page:

 ![alt text](https://github.com/PaloAltoNetworks/redist-check/blob/main/webpage_example.png?raw=true)